America needs a vision for space.

 - It must resonate with our history of westward expansion and Manifest Destiny.
 From the Louisiana Purchase to the Homestead Act, we are a frontier culture and our cultural yearning for space has less to do with inspiration, human destiny, jingoism, or quasi-religious expression than with the historical affinity Americans (regardless of where they come from) have always had for seizing the wide open spaces.
 The courage to cross the open seas is a virtue and the frontier is, quite literally, in our DNA;

 - It must extend beyond the elite.
-The Frontier is not about tourism for a wealthy elite or exploration by a tiny cadre of highly trained and exclusively selected astronauts.
-It’s about the common person getting a chance to grab a new opportunity as a pioneer.
-A viable vision for scale in space must articulate a roadmap in which there is a potential for Americans of all stripes and means to participate;
+The Frontier cannot be about tourism for a wealthy few, a means to greatly enrich the 1%, or limited to exploration by a tiny cadre of highly trained and exclusively selected astronauts.
+It must be about the common person getting a chance to grab a new opportunity as a pioneer.
+A viable vision for scale in space must articulate a roadmap in which there is a potential for a large number of Americans of all stripes and means to participate;

 - It must pass the test of stewardship by being fiscally responsible and offer not just a pathway to payback but a return on the investment of public funds that is large enough in scale to help us resolve some of the long-term financial challenges our nation faces, even if said payback takes time to materialize and largely benefits a future generation; and, finally,